Balanced VS. Unbalanced Headphones: Complete Beginner’s Guide 2022

 Hardware Quality

-Well, good hearing isn’t going to help if the audio quality itself, is not good at all.
+Well, good hearing isn’t help if the audio quality itself, is not good at all.
 You can only nitpick when you have crystal clear audio going on around you.

 So, the quality of both the source and receiver matters.
 Again, the quality of the audio file itself is an important factor as well.
 Continuous processing, compression, etc. will degrade the file’s quality significantly.
 So, keep that in mind too before trying to seek out the differences.